Gecko-FOSS/basis/README.md

 ## Generator
 Run `guh new [project-name]` (like GNU) to generate a new guh-enabled project.
 A wizard will guide you through your setup.

+## Upgrading
+guh is intended to be possible to upgrade in existing projects.
+Simply insert a new semver-compatible version from `node_modules/@build`; existing configurations will continue to function across minor and revision upgrades.

 ## Usage
 The build system can be run in its default configuration with `gulp`.
 This loads the default preset defined in the configuration.